LIFE Scholars Summer Research Program

 Eligibility

 Only faculty associated with the Center for Healthy Aging Research are eligible to serve as Faculty Project Advisors.
-Information on faculty associated with the Center is available on each of the CHAR Research Cores pages.
+Information on faculty associated with the Center is available on the CHAR website.

 Maximum award is $1000 with a $1000 match from student's faculty advisor or department.